joeybose/joeybose.github.io/_posts/2022-05-20-GenCourse.markdown

 * [Implicit Riemannian Concave Potential Maps](https://arxiv.org/abs/2110.01288)
 * [Sampling SU(N) with gauge equivariant flows](https://arxiv.org/abs/2008.05456)

-## Week 11: Geometric Score and Diffusion Models
+## Nov 11th - Week 11: Geometric Score and Diffusion Models
 Score and Diffusion models are the current state of the art generative models for both likelihood estimation as well sample quality.
 Given their performance for images it is a natural question on whether these models can be adapted to more complex geometries.
 A recent influx of papers definitively answer this question with compelling samples ranging from spherical, hyperbolic and toroidal geometry but also practical use cases in molecular simulations.